thewizardplusplus/go-blockchain/README.md

       - search of differences between two block groups:
         - returns lengths of different prefixes of the compared block groups;
         - based on a hash table index;
-      - calculating a difficulty of blocks;
+      - calculating a total difficulty of blocks;
   - block group loaders:
     - loading block groups via the external interface;
     - automatically saving the loaded block groups to a storage;